abztrakt/mdot-codestar/README.md

 * README.md - this file
 * ebdjango/ - this directory contains your Django project files
+* ebdjango/env.example - sample environ env file for local settings variables
 * helloworld/ - this directory contains your Django application files
 * manage.py - this Python script is used to start your Django web application
 * static/ - this directory contains static web assets used by your application
 * .ebextensions/ - this directory contains the Django configuration file that allows AWS Elastic Beanstalk to deploy your Django application
-* sample.env - sample environment variables file used for local development

 Getting Started
 ---------------